wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/write-data-source/includes/3-expense-report-table.md

 For the final field, **Traveler**, we're finding the logged-in user in the Users table using a **LookUp()** function.
 The LookUp() function takes the data source *Users* and finds the first record in that table that fits the condition `'Primary Email' = VarUser.Email`.
 For this reason, it's important to use a field that will be unique, like email.

-Hopefully that helps to provide a bit more detail and clarification around what we just did.
+Hopefully, that helps to provide a bit more detail and clarification around what we just did.
 As we continue throughout this module, take your time.
 If needed, try breaking down the code into smaller pieces.
 That will help with learning and ultimately becoming a better Power Apps Developer.

    > [!div class="mx-imgBorder"]
    > [![Screenshot of Power Apps showing the code behind the Save as Draft button.](../media/save-draft.png)](../media/save-draft.png#lightbox)